 Russian-born tenor Viktor Antipenko, praised for his effortless, expensive sound and excellent technique, continues to sing leading roles to great acclaim, and becoming a tenor to watch in the dramatic repertoire.

-Recent engagements have included the title role in Lohengrin at Theatro Municipal de São Paulo and Opéra de Rouen; his Bolshoi Theatre debut as Don José in Carmen, a role which he also performed with Opera Las Vegas, Opera Fairbanks, and in concert with the Allentown Symphony Orchestra, and at a gala performance at the Winter International Arts Festival led by Maestro Yuri Bashmet in Sochi, Russia; Luigi in Il Tabarro with Vero Beach Opera; his debut in Spain as Pinkerton in Madama Butterfly with Ópera de Oviedo, a role which he also performed with Opera Las Vegas; Vaudemont in Iolanta with New Opera NYC in San Francisco; Grigori in a special gala performance of Boris Godunov at the Badisches Staatstheater Karlsruhe; Erik in Der fliegende Holländer at the Bolshoi Theatre.
+Recent engagements include the title role in Parsifal at Theater Chemnitz, the title role of Lohengrin at Theatro Municipal de São Paulo and Opéra de Rouen, Andrey in Mazeppa with Ópera de Oviedo, Prince Vaudemont in Iolanta at the Tchaikovsky Concert Hall, Don Jose in Carmen at the Bolshoi Theatre, Opera Las Vegas, Opera Fairbanks and at the Winter International Arts Festival in Sochi, Russia; Luigi in Il Tabarro with Vero Beach Opera; Pinkerton in Madama Butterfly with Ópera de Oviedo and Opera Las Vegas; Grigori in Boris Godunov at the Badisches Staatstheater Karlsruhe; and Erik in Der fliegende Holländer at the Bolshoi Theatre.

-On the concert stage, he has appeared as the tenor soloist in Rachmaninoff’s The Bells with The Philadelphia Orchestra led by Vladimir Jurowski; in Kodály’s Psalmus Hungaricus with the New York Metamorphoses Orchestra at the New York Society for Ethical Culture; in Stravinsky’s Les Noces at the Grand Philharmonie Hall in St. Petersburg; at the Heidelberg er Schlossfestspielen Music Festival in an “Hommage a Sevilla” gala performance; and as Radames in highlights from Aida in The Netherlands; in addition to soloist engagements with the Russian Chamber Arts Society in Washington, D.C., and Vero Beach Opera.
+Mr. Antipenko concert appearances include the tenor soloist in Rachmaninoff’s The Bells with The Philadelphia Orchestra conducted by Vladimir Jurowski; Kodály’s Psalmus Hungaricus with the New York Metamorphoses Orchestra at the New York Society for Ethical Culture; Stravinsky’s Les Noces at the Grand Philharmonie Hall in St. Petersburg; Opera Gala Concert at the Heidelberg Schlossfestspielen Music Festival; and Radames in highlights concert of Aida at The Almere Festival in The Netherlands.